Joe Bradley (artist): Career

 Bradley makes casualist paintings resembling human figures from assembled canvases which reference Color Field painting and Minimalism.
 Bradley has said his work is "intentionally shoddy" and "pathetic" thanks in part to his use of flimsy shop-bought canvases, but he selects his colors and surface textures with care.

 Bradley has developed a style of visual language that is fluid throughout both the art historical canon and the artist's personal experiences.
 Bradley continually reinvents his work in his paintings, drawings, and sculptures, with a profound fluency in iconic modes of art-making that allows him to elegantly move throughout Abstraction, Minimalism, and the gestural mark-making of Abstract Expressionism.
-Yet it is his awareness of both internal and external influences that frees him to take such ideas and make them all his own, never rooting himself in certainty.
 To him, the act of painting requires one to travel amongst the infinite conversations of painters past and present, frequently referencing what he calls the "shared space" of painting, an embracing of the relative nature of all visual art.

 In addition to his primary career, Bradley has also been active in music, having served as the lead singer for American hard rock band Cheeseburger.

-Collections
+Art market

-Bradley was represented by Gavin Brown's Enterprise (2011–2015) and Gagosian Gallery (2015–2021); before moving to Xavier Hufkens and Petzel Gallery in 2021.
-Bradley is also represented by Galerie Eva Presenhuber in Zurich.
 Bradley's work breached the $1 million mark in 2014, when one of his abstract paintings on drop cloth sold for over $1.5 million at Christie's London.